 All students involved in a Hearing should be signposted to relevant support.
-If at any point the Investigating Officer has concerns about the student's wellbeing, the University's 'When to Refer' document should be consulted.
+If at any point the Investigating Officer has concerns about the student's wellbeing, the University's Student Welfare Concerns resource should be consulted.

 1 Purpose of Hearings